 Easily improve audit efficiency with ShipBob’s inventory management software

 Stock control is difficult, but the use of tools can help streamline it.
-Ecommerce businesses of all sizes can outsource fulfillment to ShipBob to receive the fulfillment services, warehouses, and technology needed to compete today.
+Ecommerce businesses of all sizes can outsource fulfilment to ShipBob to receive the fulfilment services, warehouses, and technology needed to compete today.

-But if outsourced fulfillment isn’t for you, ShipBob also has a warehouse management system (WMS) that brands can leverage to manage and track their inventory.
+But if outsourced fulfilment isn’t for you, ShipBob also has a warehouse management system (WMS) that brands can leverage to manage and track their inventory.